cncf/tag-security/community/assessments/projects/k8gb/self-assessment.md

 - k8gb Controller
   - Functionality:
     - Watches all namespaces for `Gslb` custom resources.
-    - Creates DNSEndpoint CR populated with information from `Gslb` Ingress status (application FQDN and active IP addresses, which are used for dynamic A record composition).
+    - Creates DNSEndpoint CR (Custom Resource) populated with information from `Gslb` Ingress status (application FQDN - Fully Qualified Domain Name and active IP addresses, which are used for dynamic A record composition).
-    - Creates DNSEndpoint to configure DNS zone delegation in an external DNS provider.
+    - Creates DNSEndpoint to configure DNS (Domain Name System) zone delegation in an external DNS provider.

 ### Goals